kushaldas/lym/docs/startingcommands.rst

     $ cd ..

-The above command moves to the parent directory.
+The above command changes the current directory to the parent directory.

 ls command
 ----------

-We use *ls* command to view the files and directories inside any given directory.
+We use *ls* command to *list* the files and directories inside any given directory.
 If you use *ls* command without any argument, then it will work on the current directory.
 We will see few examples of the command below.::